 What Is Demerol?

-The most frequently used name for the drug Meperidine, Demerol is an Opioid pain reliever, or OPR.
+The most common brand name for the drug Meperidine, Demerol is an Opioid pain reliever, or OPR.
 Used to treat moderate to severe pain, it is most commonly prescribed for post-op recovery.
-While the relief Demerol can provide is necessary for some, it is highly addictive.
+While the relief Demerol can provide is necessary for some, it is highly addictive and should only be used for short-term pain treatment.
+Demerol is only available under a restricted distribution program called the Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS) program.

-As an OPR, Demerol works by binding to the Opioid receptors in the brain and changing the fundamental feeling the body goes through, making Pain feel like Pleasure.
+As an OPR, Demerol works by binding to the Opioid receptors in the brain and thereby blocking pain receptors from transmitting signals.
+At the same time, Demerol releases feel-good neurotransmitters.
 Overusing Demerol can bring on a euphoric feeling, often referred to as a “rush.”

 Effects of Demerol